jarondlk/jaronchai-blog/_posts/2025-04-15-philosophy.markdown

 ---

-I like building systems that make sense.
+Build systems that make sense.
-I like when things are simple and understandable.
+Things should be simple and understandable.

-I build systems that last.
-I build for long-term clarity, not quick wins.
+Structure over shortcuts.

-I value structure over shortcuts, and consistency over cleverness.
+Consistency over cleverness.
-I value doing things properly—especially when no one’s watching.

-I organize everything.
+Organize everything.
-Then I break the system.
+Then break the system.
-Then I reorganize it better.
+Then reorganize it better.

 Systems outgrow themselves.
-So I rebuild — with *new context and fewer assumptions*.
+So rebuild — with *new context and fewer assumptions*.

-I like quiet systems and quiet mornings.
-I like loud thoughts and loud music.
-I like to do one thing at a time.

-I plan in dashboards.
-I take notes like wiki pages.
-But I still leave room for spontaneous ideas.

-Some of my best work starts as a hobby.
-Some of my best systems begin as accidents.

 *I take my work seriously, but not myself.*

-I’m designing a system that grows deliberately and leaves room for good detours.
+I’m designing my system to grow deliberately and leaves room for good detours.

 ---